nissbran/identity-server-workshop/exercises/01-ClientCredentials/README.md

             .AddInMemoryApiResources(Enumerable.Empty<ApiResource>());
 }
 ```
 We also added an InMemory store for your api resources.
 An api resource is a specification for one of your applications that you want the clients to access.
+It translates directly to scope.

 ### Step 4: Test it!